 The Pattern You're Already Living

 None of those companies coordinated.
 They didn't need to.
 The incentive structure did the coordinating.
-When profit depends on recurring need, every company independently discovers the same model: create the problem, sell the solution.
+When profit depends on recurring need, every company independently discovers the same model.
+The Rothwells are what happens when that model is unified under a single family over four centuries by people with the discipline to never use their own products.

-The Rothwells are what happens when that model is perfected by a single family over four centuries with the discipline to never use their own products.
-They didn't invent the mechanism — they inherited it from the pre-Cascade world and stripped away the inefficiency of having separate owners.
-They don't hide what they do — they just ensured nobody can see the pattern across all seven.
 Each corporation appears independent.
 Each fills a genuine need.
-Only when you see them as a system — the fear and the security, the craving and the cure, the comparison and the aspiration — does the machine become visible.
+Only when you see all seven as a system — the fear and the security, the craving and the cure, the comparison and the aspiration — does the machine become visible.

 Connected To